 Snow must not be removed to the road surface.
-A minimum 6 inch snow depth must be left to protect roadway.
+A minimum 6-inch snow depth must be left to protect roadway.
 If the road surface is damaged, Contractor shall replace lost surface material and repair structures damaged in blading operations.

 - 7. Protection of Residual Trees.
 Contractor's operations shall not unnecessarily damage young growth or other trees to be reserved. - 8.
+Protection of Buried Utilities.
+Contractor shall contact the Underground Service Alert of Northern California and Nevada at 811 or 800-642-2444 prior to operations to request the known locations of buried utilities be marked to avoid unintentional damage. - 9.
 Safety.
 Contractor's operations shall facilitate UMRWA's safe and practical inspection of Contractor's operations and conduct of other official duties on the Project Area.
 Contractor has/have all responsibility for compliance with safety requirements for Contractor's employees.